sexibytes/sexigraf/README.md

 Since the first release we wanted to add a SMART counters dashboard because we were so inspired by the Backblaze reports.
 But we never found a proper way to get those stats from any kind of NAS so we decided to rely on a custom script that pushes the data to graphite using netcat 😉

+## Veeam Backup & Replication

+Since Veeam Backup & Replication 11, a new RESTful API for VBR has been introduced so we can now query the VBR servers instead of relying on Veeam Backup Enterprise Manager beeing installed and properly configured.
+So we figured we should add some Veeam skills to SexiGraf!

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details